Boluski/todo-fy/README.md

 > Video Placeholder

 You can add descriptions to cards to make them more descriptive.
-This is very useful if some one else will be using the project.
+This would be very useful if someone else used the project.

 > Video Placeholder